-Of course, the best hotel on Oahu is probably the Four Seasons Resort Oahu at Ko Olina which is not in Waikiki but is a short drive away.
-Stay here, and you have the option of enjoying the best of Waikiki by taxi-ing or uber-ing into town.
+Of course, the best hotel on Oahu is probably the Four Seasons Resort Oahu at Ko Olina, which is not in Waikiki but is a short drive away.
+Stay here, and you can enjoy the best of Waikiki by taxiing or uber-ing into town.
 Still, you can also escape the crowds to the glorious and luxurious isolation of this Four Seasons hotel.

 This is also probably the most convenient of all the Four Seasons hotels on the Hawaiian Islands.
 It is located on Oahu, around a half-hour drive from Honolulu Airport (HNL), and you can fly direct into HNL from mainland USA and Canada.

 I reviewed the best way to get deals and special offers at Four Seasons Resort Oahu at Ko Olina, Hawaii.
 The key is to book your next Four Seasons stay via our luxury travel concierge, and we can give you free loyalty-style benefits, room upgrades, and perks at no extra cost.